 Patients with kidney disease, diabetes, liver problems or a history of seizures also require careful monitoring while they are taking Prozac.

-Family members must help monitor people on Prozac for suicidal thoughts or self-destructive behaviors.
+Family members must help monitor people on taking this medication for suicidal thoughts or self-destructive behaviors.
 The doctor must be notified immediately in such cases.

 Taking the Medicine